shang3301/video-portfolio/README.md

 **Overview**
 I developed a responsive website for a school competition using React and TypeScript, incorporating GSAP animations to guide user attention while maintaining performance and accessibility.

-**Motivation**
-I wanted to explore how structured code and intentional motion design can communicate information more effectively than static pages.

 **Key Ideas Explored**
 - Component-based design
 - Responsive layouts across devices